CyVerse-learning-materials/SciApps_guide/step4.rst

 *Step 1: Importing a Workflow History*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step will show you how to import a history/workflow from a remote source into your own workspace.
-We will be using the this history to build a new workflow.
-The example history used here is the public association workflow.
+We will be using this history to build a new workflow.
+The example used here is the public association workflow.

   1. Login to `SciApps <https://www.SciApps.org/>`_

-  2. Click 'Workflow' (from the top navigation bar), then 'Public workflows' to load the public workflow page
+  2. Click 'Workflow' (from the top navigation bar), then 'Public workflows' to load the public workflow page in the main panel

      ..
 Tip::
        When the right panel (History) is empty, Click the 'public workflow' link (on the top of the History panel) to load the public workflow page